belcyangarita/Github_Visit_Duration/README.md

 	**4.** To make the model comparison it must execute the code [4_model_comparison.Rmd](https://github.com/belcyangarita/Github_Visit_Duration/tree/master/1_Estimation_varcomp)

-2. Calculate the correlation between feeding duration and production traits.
+2. Calculate the correlation between feeding duration and production traits:

  	**1.** To obtain the estimates correlations between feeding duration and production traits it must be executed the code [1_Correlations_between_traits.Rmd](https://github.com/belcyangarita/Github_Visit_Duration/tree/master/1_Estimation_varcomp)

+## Acknowledgements
+This work is supported by Agriculture and Food Research Initiative Awards number 2017-67007-26176 and 2014-68004-21952from the USDA National Institute of Food and Agriculture.
+Additional support for this work was provided by grants from the National Pork Board Award number 17-023, the Michigan Alliance for Animal Agriculture and Michigan State University.
+The authors acknowledge Kevin Turner and staff at the Swine Teaching and Research Center for the animal care and assistance with data collection

+## Contact
+Corresponding author: steibelj@msu.edu